-In other words, if you yourself have an upgraded account, your fellow collaborators do not need to pay for a subscription in order to use track-changes or access the full history within projects that you share with them.
+In other words, if you have an upgraded account, your fellow collaborators do not need to pay for a subscription in order to use track-changes or access the full history of projects that you share with them.

 - Dropbox: A user with a premium subscription can link their account to Dropbox, to enable an automatic two-way sync between Overleaf and their Dropbox.
 This can be thought of as a 'personal' feature, as it does not allow collaborators to sync locally.
 For premium users who wish to enable collaborators to sync locally, we recommend the Git or GitHub sync options:

 - GitHub: A user with a premium subscription can link any project they own to a GitHub repo.
 Once the project is linked, all users in the project can click the button to sync it.
 So this can be thought of as a 'per project' feature.

 - Git: If the project is owned by a user with a premium subscription, all members of the project can git clone/push/pull to it.
 If a user has a premium subscription, they can git clone/push/pull to all projects they have access to.
 This is like a superset of GitHub and Dropbox permission model - it's personal, and per project.

 - Mendeley & Zotero: A user with a premium subscription can link their Mendeley and/or Zotero accounts to their Overleaf account, and import their reference library as a .bib file.
 Collaborators can cite these references within the project, but only the project owner can resync the imported file.

 - Symbol Palette: A user with a premium subscription always has access to this feature regardless of which project they are working on.